Common mistakes well-intentioned owners make when handling these injuries, and steps for on-farm and in-clinic care

 Horses Leg Wounds Are Special

 Evolutionarily speaking, horses’ legs are like our fingers and toes.
 Long and bony, with no muscle in the lower limb, their joints are at particular risk of complex injuries, says Philip D. van Harreveld, DVM, MS, Dipl.
-ACVS, owner of Vermont Large Animal Clinic & Equine Hospital, in Milton.
+ACVS, with Merck Animal Health.
 “Below the knees and hocks, you basically have skin covering bone, tendons, joints, and tendon sheaths,” he says.

 For escaping predators and winning speed classes, it’s a great design.
 But not when it comes to damage.
 “I compare horses to race cars,” van Harreveld says.
 “They have amazing performance, but they break down all the time.”

 Poorly protected, with critical structures literally millimeters below the surface, horses’ limbs require regular attention—and quick action when problems occur, says Rolf Becker Modesto, VMD, Dipl.
 ACVS-LA, owner of Becker Equine, in College Station, Texas.

 That’s particularly true for lower limb joints: knees, hocks, fetlocks, and joints within the hoof, as well as tendon sheaths and bursas.